akto-api-security/Documentation/api-inventory/how-to/extract-apis-from-source-code-docker-cli.md

-# Extract APIs from source code using Docker based CLI
+# Extract APIs from source code using our Docker based CLI

 You can extract APIs from your code repositories using our Docker based CLI.